 I had tried affiliate marketing and it didn’t turn out the way I wanted.
-One day it hit me, “Why don’t I make my own store and start selling a product I care about instead of working really hard to sell stuff on other people's store?”
+One day it hit me, “Why don’t I make my own store, not to sell my stuff, but to sell a product I care about instead of working really hard to sell stuff on other people's store?”

 My first ecommerce store, Watch Outfitters was launched with Shopify on January 2nd, 2016.
 I had absolutely no experience selling things online and had to put in a lot of time to get started.